Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/new-site.md

 #### Clone An Existing Site

 Right click the site you wish to clone.
 Click "Duplicate" and enter the name of your new site.
+Perform the Post-Steps listed below.

 #### Create a New Site